Linuturk/cloudformation-autodoc/templates/ElastiCache.template.md

 ##Description
-AWS CloudFormation Sample Template AutoScalingRollingUpdates: Create a load balanced, Auto Scaled sample website.
-This example creates an Auto Scaling group behind a load balancer with a simple health check.
-The AutoScaling launch configuration includes an update policy that will keep 2 instances running while doing an autoscaling rolling upgrade. **WARNING** This template creates one or more Amazon EC2  instances and an Elastic Load Balancer.
+AWS CloudFormation Sample Template ElastiCache: Sample template showing how to create an Amazon ElastiCache Cache Cluster with Auto Discovery and access it from a very simple PHP application. **WARNING** This template creates an Amazon EC2 Instance and an Amazon ElastiCache Cluster.
 You will be billed for the AWS resources used if you create a stack from this template.
 ##Parameters
+ * **CacheNodeType** - The compute and memory capacity of the nodes in the Cache Cluster
+  * Default: `cache.m1.small`
+  * Constraint: `must select a valid Cache Node type.`
  * **InstanceType** - WebServer EC2 instance type
   * Default: `m1.small`
   * Constraint: `must be a valid EC2 instance type.`
- * **KeyName** - Name of an existing EC2 KeyPair to enable SSH access to the instances
+ * **KeyName** - Name of an existing EC2 KeyPair to enable SSH access to the web server
   * Constraint: `must be the name of an existing EC2 KeyPair.`
+ * **NumberOfCacheNodes** - The nuber of Cache Nodes the Cache Cluster should have
+  * Default: `1`
+  * Constraint: `must be between 5 and 10.`
  * **SSHLocation** - The IP address range that can be used to SSH to the EC2 instances
   * Default: `0.0.0.0/0`
   * Constraint: `must be a valid IP CIDR range of the form x.x.x.x/x.`